workflux/workflUX/tutorials/Covid19_MSA_Group_Comparison.md

 Source: NCBI Virus (04/06/2020),
 <https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/>

 > **Please Note**: The workflow and its application presented here are intended for demonstration purposes only.
-We do not claim that this analysis and the produced result represent best scientific practice.
+Participants of the  We do not claim that this analysis and the produced result represent best scientific practice.

 ## **Step 1: Register with Your ELIXIR Account**